ksergiocom/bash_comentarios_traduccion/README.md

 - Formatting the code
 - Add headers and additional data
-- Performance issue when iterating twice over comments
+- Performance issue:
-- Improve informational messages
+	- Two loops one for findComments other for loop over them.
-- Add a progress bar to track progress
+	- Progress bar render every iteration
 - New language generates a file even if there are no references